ZERO-PHC/Grafo/README.md

 5. Wait for the title generation process to complete.

 The generated title will be shown in the terminal and also saved as an image.

+## Contributing

+We welcome your contributions!
+If you have a feature suggestion or bug report, feel free to open a PR or an issue.

+## Future Enhancements

+We're planning to add more features, including:
+- More customization options for the title, such as font, size, effects, etc.
+- Integration with other image generation APIs
+- Improved error handling and user input validation
+- Option to save the title in different image formats

+## Dependencies

+This project relies on the following packages:
+- Huh for user input
+- Dall-e image generator for generating images
+- Lipgloss for styling terminal output

+## Notes

+Before running the program, please ensure to set your OpenAI API key in your environment.